errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 ---

-There are two options for using Vale with the suite of tools by Jetbrains: You can either configure Vale as an [external tool][1] or the "official" [Grazie][2] plugin.
+There are two options for using Vale with the suite of tools by Jetbrains: You can either configure Vale as an [external tool][1] or use the "official" [Grazie][2] plugin.

-If you use the external tool configuration, Vale will work exactly as it does on the command line.
+If you configure the CLI, Vale will work exactly as it does on the command line.
 The Grazie plugin, however, only supports a subset of Vale's functionality and may not work exactly as the CLI does in all cases.

 ## External tool